jbloomlab/seqneut-pipeline/README.md

   - `./results/plates/{plate}/process_counts_{plate}.html`: HTML of Jupyter notebook processing counts for a plate.
 You do not need to track this as it will be rendered in docs when pipeline runs successfully.
   - `./results/plates/{plate}/process_counts_qc_failures.txt`: List of QC failures when processing counts for plate.
 You do not need to track this as the summary for all plates is tracked instead.
   - `./results/plates/qc_process_counts_summary.txt`: summary of QC for processing counts for all plates.
 You should track this in the repo.
   - `./logs/`: logs from `snakemake` rules, you may want to look at these if there are rule failures.
+They do not need to be tracked in the repo.

 ## Running pipeline to identify QC failures and fixing them
 If you run the pipeline via `snakemake` with the `--keep-going` flag as recommended above, the pipeline will run as far as possible.